evm100/UltraLights/Server/README.md

 - The CLI respects the same SQLModel storage location as the API.
 Update the `AUTH_DB_URL` environment variable or pass `--database-url` to direct it at a different SQLite file or database server.
+- When launching the app with `runServer.sh`, the script attempts to open a gnome-terminal window running `mosquitto_sub` for live MQTT monitoring.
+If no terminal emulator is available, it falls back to a background `mosquitto_sub` subscriber so message logging continues without blocking the server startup.